Nutley NJ Terroristic Threats Charges

 When words cross a certain line, you can be charged with a felony-level offense.
 Even if your words were misunderstood by the other person, you could be looking at domestic violence charges and significant consequences.
 One of the most serious domestic violence charges in New Jersey is terroristic threats.
 If you are convicted of terroristic threats, or any other assault or threat crime, you could be sentenced to significant prison time.
 That’s why it is imperative that you speak with an experienced criminal defense attorney immediately.
 For a free consultation with a Nutley NJ terroristic threats lawyer, contact us directly at 201-556-1570.

 The criminal defense attorneys at the Tormey Law Firm will not rest until they have won your case.
 Travis J. Tormey, the firm’s managing partner, previously worked at the United States Attorney’s Office.
 Now he is fighting for the rights of criminal defendants accused of assault and threat crimes (including terroristic threats) in Belleville, Montclair, and everywhere else in Essex County, NJ.
-The firm’s team of tenacious litigators also includes Alissa D. Hascup, who previously served as a Municipal Prosecutor, a Morris County Assistant Prosecutor, and a Special Deputy Attorney General.
-Ms. Hascup used to prosecute terroristic threats cases for the State; now she uses her training and experience to defend clients charged with terroristic threats for the Tormey Law Firm.
+Our attorneys used to prosecute terroristic threats cases for the State; now they use their training and experience to defend clients charged with terroristic threats for the Tormey Law Firm.

 In addition, Mr. Tormey recently received the AVVO clients choice awards in 2013 and 2014.
 He was also named one of the Top 10 Criminal Defense Attorneys Under 40 In New Jersey in 2014 by the National Academy of Criminal Defense Attorneys.
 He was also heralded as one of the Top 40 Attorneys Under 40 in the Nation in 2014 by the National Trial Lawyers Association.